About the Department

-The Department of Agriculture and Rural Development (DARD) aims to promote sustainable economic growth and the development of the countryside in Northern Ireland.
+The Department of Agriculture and Rural Development (DARD) aims to promote sustainable economic growth and the development of the countryside.
 The Department assists the competitive development of the agri-food, fishing and forestry sectors of the Northern Ireland economy, having regard for the need of the consumers, the welfare of animals and the conservation and enhancement of the environment.

-A thriving and sustainable rural community and environment in Northern Ireland.
+A thriving and sustainable rural economy, community and environment to promote social and economic equality.